0xchase/modality/docs/overview.md

 ## Example

+Here's an example using the r100 challenge in the challenges/ folder.
 First we'll open one of the example binaries in radare2 and display the help with the `M?` command.

 ```
 shell@shell:~/$ r2 challenges/r100